Updated

 How Long Does It Take to Charge an EV at Home?
-UK Charging Speeds Explained
+UK 2026

 How Fast Is Home EV Charging?

-Home charging speed depends on the charger you use and your home’s electricity supply.
-Here’s a quick overview of the four main power levels:
+Home charging speed depends on the charger and your home’s electricity supply.
+Four main power levels:

 | Charger Type | Power | Range Added per Hour | Typical Use |